 “Oh, no, I just uh…never heard you swear before.”

 “Oh,” I giggled.
 “I may be a blonde cheerleader, but I curse like a sailor.
 Parents taught me everything they knew I guess.”
 Why was I telling him all of this?
 I didn’t talk to anybody about my parents.
+I crossed my arms.

 “Ah…that’s cool.
 My mom gets mad when I swear, as if I’m still 12.”